kai687/sphinxawesome-theme/docs/how-to/build-your-own/index.rst

       mise install

 #.
-Test, if everything is working.
+Check that everything is working locally.

    .. code-block:: bash

-      hatch run dev:all
+      hatch run lint:all

-   This runs tests and the linter.
+   This runs linting and type checking locally.

    Too see a list of available tasks, run: